 Maureen Wayne Memorial Bursary Endowment Fund

-The money for this scholarship comes from several sources.
+The money for this bursary comes from several sources.
 Firstly, Maureen’s parents, Doreen and Allen Wayne of Calgary, and many other friends, relatives and colleagues have made donations to the Habitat Conservation Trust Fund in memory of Maureen.
 The Pacific Estuary Conservation Program (PECP), a partnership of government and non government organizations, has kindly matched a major portion of these donations.
 The source of this match is a portion of the cash prize awarded to the PECP ”in recognition of important contributions to the conservation and wise use of wetlands” (Ramsar Wetland Conservation Award, 1999).
 Maureen was a key player in, and strong supporter of, the PECP partnership.
-The Habitat Conservation Trust Fund has also contributed to the scholarship fund.
+The Habitat Conservation Trust Fund has also contributed to the bursary fund.
 Maureen was the senior fund employee between 1989 and 1996 and oversaw major policy and procedural changes during a time of unprecedented growth.

 For more information on the Maureen Wayne Memorial Bursary, please visit the University of Victoria Awards in Environmental Studies.